QUALITY DECLARATION – SUMMARY

 For information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment.

-The Retirement and Retirement Intentions survey provides data on people aged 45 years and over.
-This publication presents information about the retirement status and retirement intentions of people aged 45 years and over who have, at some time, worked for two weeks or more.
+The Retirement and Retirement Intentions survey provides data about the retirement status and retirement intentions of people aged 45 years and over who have, at some time, worked for two weeks or more.
 The data collected in the Retirement and Retirement Intentions topic provide information on retirement trends, the factors which influence decisions to retire, and the income arrangements that retirees and potential retirees have made to provide for their retirement.
-The data are cross-classified by a range of demographic characteristics such as age, sex, marital status and country of birth, as well as labour force characteristics.
+The data are cross-classified by a range of demographic characteristics such as age, sex and country of birth, as well as labour force characteristics.

-The number of completed interviews (after taking into account scope and coverage exclusions) for the Retirement and Retirement Intentions survey was 6,929.
-The response rate was approximately 80% after taking the exclusions into account.
-See the Explanatory Notes (paragraph 11) for more information.
-The exclusion of people living in very remote parts of Australia has only a minor impact on aggregate estimates, except for the Northern Territory where these people account for around 23% of the population.
+The number of completed interviews (after taking into account scope and coverage exclusions) for the Retirement and Retirement Intentions survey was 8,300.
+The response rate was approximately 78% after taking the exclusions into account.
+See the Explanatory Notes (paragraph 10) for more information.

 Estimates from the survey are subject to sampling and non-sampling errors.

 The MPHS was designed primarily to provide estimates at the Australia level.
 Broad estimates are available for states and territories, though users should exercise caution when using estimates at this level because of the presence of high sampling errors.
 RSEs for all estimates in the publication are available on the ABS website.
-As a guide, selected estimates and RSEs are presented in the Technical note.
+As a guide, estimates and RSEs for Tables 1 and 2 are presented in the Technical note.

 The Retirement and Retirement Intentions publication contains detailed Explanatory Notes, Technical Notes and a Glossary that provide information on the terminology, classifications and other technical aspects associated with these statistics.